ayatokura/ai-openscale/cloud-known-wos-issues.md

 #### Drift configuration is started but never finishes
 {: #wos-common-issues-timeout}

 Drift configuration is started but never finishes and continues to show the spinner icon.
-Typically drift config takes about ten minutes but in cases when you see the spinner running for a very long time it is possible that the system is left in an inconsistent state.
+If you see the spinner run for more than 10 minutes, it is possible that the system is left in an inconsistent state.
 There is a workaround to this behavior: Edit the drift configuration.
 Then, save it.
-The system should come out of this state and complete configuration.
-Contact IBM Support if this does not rectify the situation.
+The system might come out of this state and complete configuration.
+If drift reconfiguration does not rectify the situation, contact IBM Support.